 - They have a large social media following

 - They are passionate about their topic, whether it be gut health, endometriosis or weight loss

-- They have no formal education in health, besides perhaps being a ‘health coach’ – a certificate you obtain with 6-12 months of online study, with no education about how human physiology works and disease process
+- They have no formal education in health, besides perhaps being a ‘health coach’ – a certificate you obtain with 6-12 months of online study, with no education about how human physiology works and the disease process

 Now let me clarify, giving general dietary advice like eat less sugar, remove wheat, eat more vegetables is COMPLETELY FINE.
-We need more people like this spreading the word.
+We need more people like this to spread the word.
 What becomes problematic is when you get an unqualified expert giving the wrong advice because they just don’t have the education to understand the full picture.

 I’ll give you an example.
-There’s a certain influencer out there, I won’t name her but let’s just say she has a significant following and considers herself a bit of an expert on health.
-She is also a doterra advocate and seller, and is constantly telling people to ingest neat essential oils for various health complaints.
+There’s a certain influencer out there, I won’t name here but let’s just say she has a significant following and considers herself a bit of an expert on health.
+She is also a doterra advocate and seller and is constantly telling people to ingest neat essential oils for various health complaints.
 Now, if you’ve read my article on doterra you’d understand why I’m not a huge fan, essential oils are very effective antibiotics and ingesting them will affect the microbiome of the mouth, stomach and upper intestine.
 It would take knowledge in the physiology of the gut and microbiome to know this.
-Ingesting essential oils is NEVER something that a well educated expert would recommend for gut health.
+Ingesting essential oils is NEVER something that a well-educated expert would recommend for gut health.

 The Instragram version of health